 SWITCHING PLAYEmbed from Getty Images

 This approach to switching play and getting Hojbjerg on the ball has two distinct methods.
-The first of which is Hojberg dropping in between or alongside Dier and Sanchez, creating a back-three to use in the build-up.
+The first of which is Hojberg dropping in between or alongside the centre-backs, creating a back-three to use in the build-up.
 This allows the fullbacks in Reguilon/Davies or Doherty/Aurier to expand forward and the wingers to push inside.
 The shape then looks more like a 3-4-3 in these moments of possession, as Tanguy Ndombele and Moussa Sissoko remain options to dribble forward at speed through the middle.
 Simultaneously, they remain in position to react if the opposition recover the ball.

 The other method of switching play is something noted in last season’s tactical analysis of Tottenham Hotspur.
 This involves one of the fullbacks (Ben Davies in particular) tucking in alongside the centre-backs, to create that same line of three at the back.
 This then allows the likes of Doherty or Aurier to gallop forward, where a masterful player like Hojbjerg can find them in space on a switch.
 This tactic will probably be less frequently used this season, as Sergio Reguilon already appears to be much more adventurous than Ben Davies, and we all know the threat that Aurier and Doherty can pose going forward.
 Tottenham will therefore more likely use both fullbacks higher up the pitch as wingbacks in an adapted 3-4-3 shape, as they did against Manchester United.
+In the 4-2-3-1, Hojbjerg’s role as the regista has diminished slightly, and he is more likely to adopt positions to the left of Eric Dier to pick up possession, before driving it forward/looking for an incisive pass.

 verticality & counter attackingEmbed from Getty Images

 It is also important to note here that although switching play has been a massively important method of attack for Tottenham Hotspur and the use of central players is a natural predecessor of the tactic, Spurs also attack down the middle far more frequently than most.
 In fact, 28% of attacks coming from the middle is quite high for a league so heavily dominated down the left.
-Only Burnley, who favour verticality and long-balls more than anyone, have attacked down the middle more often (34%).
+Only Manchester City and Burnley, who favour verticality and long-balls more than anyone, have attacked down the middle more often (30%).
 This is partially due to Jose Mourinho’s counter attacking approach and the verticality required after winning the ball and attempting to go on the attack right away.
 But there are a few other interesting functions of this level of verticality and what it means for Mourinho’s tactics.
 First, Sissoko and Ndombele have some degree of freedom to dribble the ball forward in central areas, knowing that Hojbjerg is in behind to cover and/or sweep up the mess should they lose it.
 Secondly, Harry Kane has been dropping deeper and deeper to pick up the ball, often in central areas, while Son has also shifted inside to take up the position vacated by Harry Kane.
 This means that even when Tottenham play a longer pass in behind an opposition’s high defensive line or when they are intentionally looking to do so after winning the ball and going on the counter attack, the pass often ends in the middle for the on-rushing Son.
-Finally, Lucas Moura and Erik Lamela also operate very much like inverted wingers who prefer to operate in central areas just as much as wide areas.
+Finally, Lucas Moura and Erik Lamela also operate very much like inverted wingers who prefer to operate in central areas just as much as wide one’s.
 With Doherty or Aurier galloping forward on the right, Moura or Lamela have every reason to take up positions in central areas, furthering Tottenham’s verticality.
-Gareth Bale may easily adopt the same approach when he inevitably enters the frame.
+Gareth Bale may easily adopt the same approach when he inevitably enters the frame, as did Steven Bergwijn against Manchester City.

 So although switching play is so important to the way Tottenham play under Jose Mourinho, it is also important to note that it doesn’t mean they avoid attacks through the middle.
 In fact, they do the exact opposite, as Harry Kane and Heung-Min Son often rotate position.
 Which leads us to…